jamesandariese/gocatargs/README.md

 catargs
+===

 Arguments sort of like cat with - representing stdin.

-This returns a list of readers and a list of errs.
+This uses the remaining arguments from a flag.Parse and returns a list of readers and a list of errs.

 Most will only care about the contents of all of the files together.
 This is easily accomplished with